teaghan/AI-Enhanced-Education/md_files/best_practices.md

 - Use familiar structures to maintain consistency.
 - Tailor the content to suit the specific needs of your classroom.

-**Example:** Modify AI-generated lesson plans with examples that resonate with your students' experiences.
+**Example:** Modify AI-generated lesson plans by adding local context or examples that your students can relate to.

 ### 3. Your Judgment Matters